carpentries/glosario/README.md

 -   **YAML is hard for people to edit—why not use something else for the glossary file?**
     Because other formats are just as hard to edit (e.g., JSON) or make one-to-many relationships hard to express (e.g., CSV).

+-   **Why use Jekyll for the online version?**
+    It's the default for GitHub Pages.